cswebdev/LWT_Games/README.md

 ### Built With

-This project began in March 2024 and uses the following technologies:
+This project began in March 2024 and deployed officially in May 2024.
+It uses the following technologies:

 - ![Javascript][Javascript]
 - ![React][React]